humanetech-community/awesome-humane-tech/README.md

 - [Mindfulness at the Computer](https://mindfulness-at-the-computer.github.io/) | [![github](https://cdnjs.cloudflare.com/ajax/libs/octicons/4.4.0/svg/mark-github.svg) ](https://github.com/mindfulness-at-the-computer/mindfulness-at-the-computer) - Helps you stay mindful of your breathing while using your computer.
 - [Breathe](http://breatheforpebble.tk/) | [![github](https://cdnjs.cloudflare.com/ajax/libs/octicons/4.4.0/svg/mark-github.svg) ](https://github.com/cheeseisdisgusting/exhale) - Take a moment to breathe.
 A Pebble app for breathing, written in C.
+- [Do Nothing for 2 Minutes](http://www.donothingfor2minutes.com/) - A relaxing website which encourages visitors to do nothing for two minutes.
+Very effective if you set up your browser to automatically redirect here from time-wasting websites.

 ## Happiness